 It is currently expected that the Company would select an alternate EU Member State regulator through which to seek approval and request passporting for its offering to maintain the Company's access to relevant markets.
 As the Oil Securities already comply with the European wide requirements of the Prospectus Directive, this is not expected to cause any disruption or alteration to the terms or nature of the Oil Securities.

 The Oil Securities continue to comply with all applicable laws and regulations.
-Continued assessment of the impact will be required throughout the withdrawal process should the United Kingdom leave the EU.
+Continued assessment of the impact will be required throughout the withdrawal process.